jackbittiner/Boiler-Room/README.md

 What we are looking for
 - Clear and legible code
 - It should be easy for us to run your project
-- A well documentated README
+- A well documented README

 ## How to Run